Syria documentary, Mali Jihad feature make Cannes current

 Despite the tension, moments of grace flow through Sissako's film, like the group of young men who play soccer without an actual ball to circumvent the ban on sport, or the woman who breaks into song while being whipped for singing.

-Far from caricatures, the Jihadists are portrayed as three-dimensional beings displaying moments of sensitivity, caring and even humour.
+Far from caricatures, the Jihadists are portrayed as three-dimensional beings displaying moments of sensitivity, caring and even humor.

 Sissako choked up while explaining his film, whose main characters, a peaceful man and his wife and daughter, find their lives turned upside down after the Islamists' arrival.